 Bathrooms in L shape are relatively easy to distribute.

-c) Sometimes, depending on the distribution of the rest of the house and if the L allows it, you can also distribute the room as shown on the bathroom floor plan below.
+c) Sometimes, depending on the distribution of the rest of the house and if the L allows it, you can also distribute the room as shown on the small bathroom floor plan below.
 In this case, you would be doing pretty much the same as for the narrow and elongated bathrooms with side door: the sink in the corner where the entrance is, then the toilet and in the bottom, from wall to wall, a short shower.

 4. Square bathrooms

 You would be surprised by how many variations square small bathroom layouts can have.
 Because although a square is a square, the door can be cornered or centered, the bathroom can have a window on a wall or may not have any, and so on.
 All these features will require us to distribute the bath one way or another.
 In addition, there are specific needs for everyone which influence the correct distribution (if you prefer a bath or shower if you need a bidet…) and of course, the size plays a big role.

 In any case, we can give you some basic guidelines: